Skip site navigation (1)Skip section navigation (2)

 KEY_SHOME Shifted home key

-KEY_SIC Shifted input key
+KEY_SIC Shifted insert key

 KEY_SLEFT Shifted left arrow key